 On October 22, 2014, EMCORE entered into an Asset Purchase Agreement (the "Digital Products Agreement") with NeoPhotonics Corporation, a Delaware corporation ("NeoPhotonics") pursuant to which the Company agreed to sell certain assets, and transfer certain liabilities of the Company's telecommunications business (collectively, the "Digital Products Business" and, the sale of the Digital Products Business and the "Digital Products Assets Sale") to NeoPhotonics for an aggregate purchase price of \$17.5 million, subject to certain purchase price adjustments, consisting of \$1.5 million in cash at closing and a promissory note in the principal amount of \$16.0 million (the "Promissory Note").
-The Promissory Note bears interest of 5.0% per annum for the first year and 13.0% per annum for the second year, payable semi-annually in cash, and matures two years from the closing of the transaction.
+The Promissory Note provided that it would bear interest of 5.0% per annum for the first year and 13.0% per annum for the second year, payable semi-annually in cash, and would mature two years from the closing of the transaction.
 In addition, the Promissory Note is subject to prepayments under certain circumstances, and is secured by certain of the assets sold to NeoPhotonics in the transaction.

 On January 2, 2015, EMCORE and NeoPhotonics entered into Amendment No. 1 (the "APA Amendment") to the Digital Products Agreement.
 Among other things, the APA Amendment revised the nature and timing of the financial deliverable requirements of the Company to NeoPhotonics under the original Digital Products Agreement.
 The assets sold pursuant to the Digital Products Agreement included certain fixed assets, inventory and intellectual property for the ITLA, micro-ITLA, T-TOSA and T-XFP product lines within the Company's telecommunications business.
 On January 2, 2015, EMCORE completed the sale of the Digital Products Business.
 On April 16, 2015, EMCORE and NeoPhotonics entered into an agreement to adjust the purchase price resulting in an adjusted balance of the Promissory Note of \$15.5 million.
-On April 17, 2015, NeoPhotonics prepaid the balance outstanding of the promissory Note, including accrued interest, in the amount of \$15.7 million.
+On April 17, 2015, NeoPhotonics prepaid the balance outstanding of the promissory Note of \$15.5 million.

-As the result of this transaction, the financial results of the Digital Products Business are presented as "discontinued operations" on the Condensed Consolidated Statements of Operations for the three months and six ended March 31, 2015 and 2014; and the assets and liabilities of the Digital Products Business are presented as "assets of discontinued operations" and "liabilities of discontinued operations" on the Condensed Consolidated Balance Sheets as of September 30, 2014.
-No Digital Products assets and liabilities remain on the condensed consolidated balance sheet as of March 31, 2015.
+As the result of this transaction, the financial results of the Digital Products Business are presented as "discontinued operations" on the Condensed Consolidated Statements of Operations for the three months and nine ended June 30, 2015 and 2014; and the assets and liabilities of the Digital Products Business are presented as "assets of discontinued operations" and "liabilities of discontinued operations" on the Condensed Consolidated Balance Sheets as of September 30, 2014.
+No Digital Products assets and liabilities remain on the condensed consolidated balance sheet as of June 30, 2015.
 See Note 3 - Discontinued Operations in the notes to the condensed consolidated financial statements for more information.

 We used a portion of the proceeds from the Photovoltaics Asset Sale and the Digital Products Asset Sale to pay for transaction costs associated with the asset sales, make payments required pursuant to existing retention award agreements, repay certain indebtedness and for general working capital purposes.
-The remaining proceeds from the asset sales may be used, at the discretion of our Board, to repay other indebtedness, provide liquidity to the Company's shareholders through one or more special dividends or repurchase of outstanding shares of the Company's common stock, invest in our other businesses, or a combination thereof.
+We also used a portion of the proceeds from the Photovoltaics Asset Sale and the Digital Products Asset Sale to fund the Tender Offer (described below).
+The remaining proceeds from the asset sales may be used, at the discretion of our Board, provide liquidity to the Company's shareholders through one or more special dividends or repurchase of outstanding shares of the Company's common stock, invest in our other businesses, pursue other strategic opportunities or a combination thereof.